 Those white curtains were a placeholder after removing the mirrored closet doors.
 I couldn’t find any I loved with the proper length, so I cut off a bed sheet to make these.
 My plan was to buy more fabric and make something, but I never got around to it.

-There has been some discussion in the RV forums about how these types of makeovers affect the resale value of a RV.
+There has been some discussion in the RV forums about how a RV makeover affect the resale value of a RV.
 We were pleasantly surprised when GEICO took the renovation efforts into consideration while calculating the settlement cost after the RV was totaled.
 My opinion on the subject is to do whatever you’d like to make yourselves happy.
 You never know when it will all be taken away!